vasylenko/devdosvid.blog/_posts/2021-02-01-customizing-mac1-metal-ec2-ami.md

 I should clarify some things here.

 Modules — a set of pre-defined modules for different purposes.
-It's similar to the Ansible modules.
+It is something similar to the Ansible modules.

 You can find the list of available modules here [ec2-macos-init/lib/ec2macosinit](https://github.com/aws/ec2-macos-init/tree/master/lib/ec2macosinit)

-The `RunPer*` directive is tricky.
-Here is how it works and what it means:
+The `RunPerInstance` directive controls whether a module should run.
+There are three of such directives, and here is what they mean:

-- `RunPerBoot` — module will run every system boot
+- `RunPerBoot` — module will run at every system boot
 - `RunPerInstance` — module will run once for the Instance.
 Each Instance has a unique ID; the init tool fetches it from the AWS API before the execution and keeps its execution history per Instance ID.
 When you create a new Instance from the AMI, it will have a unique ID, and the module will run again.
 - `RunOnce` — module will run only once, despite the instance ID change